Registered Nurse First Assistant (RNFA) Programs: Training and Schools

 How Do I Get Certified?

 To become a certified RNFA (CRNFA), you'll need CNOR certification, an RN license and a bachelor's degree (www.cc-institute.org).
-You'll also need 2,000 hours of experience working as a RNFA; the experience requirement can be fulfilled through an internship or clinical practicum.
+You'll also need 2,400 hours of experience working as an RNFA.
+The experience requirement can be fulfilled through an internship or clinical practicum.